yum-chen/honox-ts/content/docs/PageBuilder.md

 The [Sveltia CMS](https://sveltiacms.app/en/docs/intro) based dynamic Page Builder allows non-technical editors to create complex, recursively nested pages entirely through the CMS user interface (`/admin/`).

 Page layouts are saved as JSON files in `content/pages/*.json` and are compiled on demand or statically pre-generated (via Hono SSG) at `/pages/[slug]`.
+The homepage (`/`) is itself a Page Builder page — `app/routes/index.tsx` renders `content/pages/index.json` through the same `<PageRenderer />` pipeline, with only the header/footer chrome hardcoded around it.

 ***